krobelus/rate-experiments/README.md

 section][2.
 Preliminaries] we will introduce preliminary knowledge about SAT solving, proofs of unsatisfiability, checking algorithms, the problem with reason deletions and existing checkers.
 After establishing novel terminology in [the following section][3.
-Redundant Reason Deletions], our first contribution, a proposal on how to change solvers to produce unambiguously correct proofs, can be found in [Section 4][4.
+Two Kinds of Reason Deletions], our first contribution, a proposal on how to change solvers to produce unambiguously correct proofs, can be found in [Section 4][4.
 Solvers].
 The SICK format along our extension will be described in [Section